salkuadrat/learning/packages/learning_selfie_segmentation/README.md

 ### Output

-The result of selfie segmentation process is a `SegmentedMask` object that contains the following data.
+The result of selfie segmentation process is a `SegmentationMask` object that contains the following data.

 ```dart
 int width; // width of segmented mask